exceljs/exceljs/README.md

 // Get a row object.
 If it doesn't already exist, a new empty one will be returned const row = worksheet.getRow(5);

+// Get multiple row objects.
+If it doesn't already exist, new empty ones will be returned const rows = worksheet.getRows(5, 2); // start, length (>0, else undefined is returned)

 // Get the last editable row in a worksheet (or undefined if there are none) const row = worksheet.lastRow;